afshinamighi/Courses/basecamp/week02/inf-bc-w02-python.md

 ## Problems:

-**Note**: All your solutions must check invalid inputs from the user and print an appropriate error messages.
+**Note**: All your solutions must check invalid inputs from the user and print proper error messages.

 1. Write a program that reads an integer from the user.
 Then your program should display a message indicating whether the integer is even or odd.